 - What Is The Best JVM Language?

 So, Let’s dive into the Kotlin world first.

 Kotlin is an open-source, cross-platform, statically-typed programming language developed by JetBrains in 2011.
 It was recognized as an official Android programming language by Google back in 2019 and has reached the latest version, Kotlin 1.4.

 [As we have mentioned about cross-platform nature of Kotlin above, you can learn about it in detail here – Kotlin Vs Flutter: Who Will Rule the Cross-platform App Market? ]

 The language offers developers with ample benefits as an answer to Is Kotlin better than Java.
+With kotlin pros and cons, you will understand the above points in a better way.
 A few of which are as follows:-

 Benefits of Kotlin Programming Language